getflookup/pureword/README.md

 1. Visit the [PureWord Chrome Web Store page](#)
 2. Click "Add to Chrome" to install the extension

-### For Development:
-1. Download or clone the repository
-2. Open Chrome and go to `chrome://extensions/`
-3. Enable "Developer mode" in the top-right corner
-4. Click "Load unpacked" and select the `chrome-extension` directory
-5. The extension is now installed and ready to use

 ## Usage

 - Click the PureWord icon in your Chrome toolbar